Nerwyn/py-datetime/README.md

 ### dt.time.**replace(**{ _hour: this.hour, minute: this.minute, second: this.second, millisecond: this.millisecond_ }**)**

-Return a `time` with the ame value, except forthose attributes given new values by whichever arguments are specified.
+Return a `time` with the ame value, except for those attributes given new values by whichever arguments are specified.

 ### dt.time.**isoformat(**_timespec_='auto'**)**